(855) 925-2200

 A clogged furnace filter is one of the most common reasons for water dripping from furnaces.
 This happens when the filter becomes so full of dirt and debris that it can’t trap any more particles, allowing them to escape into your furnace coil.

-To prevent this, replace or clean your filter regularly according to the manufacturer’s instructions.
+To prevent this, replace or clean your filter regularly, according to the manufacturer’s instructions.
 Depending on your filter type, you may have to clean it every month or two months.
-If all else fails and you still find yourself dealing with water dripping in the furnace, contact a professional HVAC technician.
+If all else fails and you still deal with water dripping in the furnace, contact a professional HVAC technician.

 Various factors can cause a furnace leak.
 If you detect any signs of water dripping from the furnace, don’t wait for it to get worse, as this can cause damage to your walls, ceilings, and floors.
 Consider the steps above in identifying and fixing the problem to help you save time and money.